-Academic Research and Projects
+Academic Research and Projects and Industry Support

-DRaS can provide consultant support to industry/ MSME clusters/ start-ups, especially for projects associated with defence.
-DRaS is networked to a large pool of veteran community who can help the industry in indigenisation of defence-related products and stores under the Make in India program.
-DRaS is also open to conclude MOU with academia, clusters and defence vendors of foreign origin for providing consultancy to meet the specific requirement of Indian Armed Forces.
-DRaS is rather a ‘DoTank’ than a ‘Think Tank’.
+There is a need to give added impetus to research activities and innovations in our country in the forthcoming years.
+Young aspirants can join DRaS as a ‘Research Associate’ and contribute to the research studies and publish their findings on the DRaS platform.
+DRaS is in partnership with a few Universities to encourage defence studies as a curriculum.
+DRaS is open to collaborating with academia and universities for devising and conducting tailored defence-specific curricula for students under an Edutech start-up DRaSi Learning.
+DRaS also facilitate certified internship programs on “Research and Research Writing” in collaboration with Praghna Centre for Research.
+Aspirants can always join this program and get benefitted from very experienced scholars.
+DRaS can provide consultant support to industry/ MSMEs/ start-ups, especially for projects associated with a defence under DRaSi Projects.
+DRaS is networked to a large pool of veteran communities who can help the industry in the indigenisation of defence-related products and stores under the Make in India program.
+DRaS is also open to defence vendors of foreign origin for providing consultancy to meet the specific requirement of the Indian Armed Forces.
+DRaS is rather a ‘Do Tank’ than a ‘Think Tank’.

 Articles to Publish